California Forever’s pivot

 6. Litigation risk — sequential, potentially overlapping CEQA lawsuits are common for projects of this scale.
 Delay could range from 18 months to 5 years, or even longer, depending on scope, venue, and appeals.
 Likely plaintiffs include environmental groups, slow-growth advocates, and neighboring jurisdictions.¹⁸

-7. Final City Council vote — sequential, post-EIR and LAFCO Suisun City Council must vote to approve the annexation and development agreement.
+7. Final City Council vote — Suisun City Council votes once to approve the annexation, Specific Plan, General Plan amendments, and development agreement.
+This approval occurs before LAFCO takes action, but implementation is contingent on LAFCO’s final authorization.

 The path forward